Peer Review Guidelines

 Receive a verified badge

-Get immediate access to their RSC
+Get immediate access to your RSC

-Can claim RSC rewards on their papers
+Be able to claim RSC rewards on your papers

 Receive alerts for bounty opportunities

-Find Preprints to Review
+Find Proposals and Preprints to Review

 Search for Bounties.